What is Zelle?

 While convenient for personal use, Zelle has limited support for business accounts.
 Many businesses may struggle to use Zelle seamlessly with their existing business bank account or online banking service.
 Small businesses often require more robust features and integrations to manage their finances effectively.

-For example, small business owners who need to reconcile transactions or track payments within their accounting software might face difficulties due to the limited support offered by Zelle.
+For example, small business owners who need to reconcile transactions or track payments within their accounting software might face difficulties due to Zelle’s limited support.

 Another drawback of using Zelle for business is its lack of integration with popular business banking apps.
 Many businesses rely on these apps to streamline their financial operations, including invoicing, expense tracking, and cash flow management.
 The absence of seamless integration can lead to inefficiencies and manual workarounds in managing financial data across different platforms.